 A device account number is crucial to the functioning of Apple Pay.
 By replacing customer card details with this unique and unrelated number sequence, merchants can take streamlined and secure payments.

-This widespread adoption makes device account numbers a vital component of the online economy and the security of online payments.
+This widespread adoption makes device account numbers (DANs) a vital component of the online economy and the security of online payments.
 As a merchant, you should understand how DANs work and why they benefit your business.

 Device account number explained